sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 WHERE sec.grade_id = @grade_id;

 -- 8. Who is the class teacher of a given student?
+PRINT 'Who is the class teacher of a given student?';
 DECLARE @student_id INT = 1;
 SELECT
     st.first_name + ' ' + st.last_name as class_teacher_name